 - Good work ethic and resilience

-While these skills seem like basic expectations of individuals in the workforce, one study showed that 59% of U.S. hiring managers believe it’s difficult to find candidates with soft skills.
+While these skills seem like basic expectations of individuals in the workforce, one study showed that 59% of U.S. hiring managers believe it’s difficult to find candidates with these particular human skills.
 While not all employees come into a role with these skills perfected, they can be developed over time with the right learning and development program.

-How do I help my team build soft skills or power skills?
+How do I help my team build soft skills or human skills?

-The best way to build power skills is through continuous learning in the flow of work.
-Power skills don’t come naturally to everyone, but with ongoing reflection, learning, and practice any employee can hone these skills.
+The best way to build human skills is through continuous learning in the flow of work.
+Human skills don’t come naturally to everyone, especially as some of them are closely related to societal norms which may be challenging for neurodivergent individuals.
+But with ongoing reflection, learning, and practice employees can develop these skills.

 It’s also been proven that manager involvement increases the likelihood that employees engage with skills development opportunities, so get your leadership team involved in the conversation.

 Focusing on human skills in today’s workplace

 Many companies are working more asynchronously than ever before, experiencing retention and hiring challenges, and trying to deal with taxing world events affecting mental health.